Beauty and the Beast (2017 film): Critical response

-On Rotten Tomatoes, a review aggregator, the film has an approval rating of 71% based on 380 reviews and an average rating of 6.70/10.
+On Rotten Tomatoes, a review aggregator, the film has an approval rating of 71% based on 384 reviews and an average rating of 6.7/10.
 The website's critical consensus reads, "With an enchanting cast, beautifully crafted songs, and a painterly eye for detail, Beauty and the Beast offers a faithful yet fresh retelling that honors its beloved source material."
-On Metacritic, the film has a score of 65 out of 100 based on 47 critics, indicating "generally favorable reviews".
+On Metacritic, the film has a score of 65 out of 100 based on 47 critics, indicating "generally favorable" reviews.
 In CinemaScore polls, audiences gave the film an average grade of "A" on an A+ to F scale.

 Leslie Felperin of The Hollywood Reporter wrote: "It's a Michelin-triple-starred master class in patisserie skills that transforms the cinematic equivalent of a sugar rush into a kind of crystal-meth-like narcotic high that lasts about two hours."
 Felperin also praised the performances of Watson and Kline as well the special effects, costume designs and the sets, while commending the inclusion of Gad's character of LeFou as the first LGBT character in Disney.
 Owen Gleiberman of Variety, in his positive review of the film, wrote: "It's a lovingly crafted movie, and in many ways a good one, but before that it's an enraptured piece of old-is-new nostalgia."
 Gleiberman compared Stevens' portrayal of the Beast to a royal version of the titular character in The Elephant Man and the 1946 version of the Beast in Jean Cocteau's original adaptation.
-A. O. Scott of The New York Times praised the performances of both Watson and Stevens, and wrote: "It looks good, moves gracefully and leaves a clean and invigorating aftertaste.
+A. O. Scott of The New York Times praised the performance of Stevens, and wrote: "It looks good, moves gracefully and leaves a clean and invigorating aftertaste.
 I almost didn't recognize the flavor: I think the name for it is joy."